sparkflows/sparkflows-docs/docs/rest-api-authentication/rest-api-postman-authorization-code.rst

 Get the access token
 ====================

-The app can obtain an access token that provides temporary, secure access to it, Below are steps involved to Request an Access_token
+The app can obtain an access token that provides temporary, secure access to it.
+Below are steps involved to Request an Access_token

 Click on Authorization tab